pgsleepy/ultimatexr.io-1/content/docs/avatars/overview.md

 # Overview

-In a VR application, a crucial step is to add an avatar to the scenes.
+In a VR application, one of the first steps is to add an avatar to the scene.

-An avatar serves as the user's visual representation within the application.
-At its core, it consists of a single camera allowing exploration of the virtual environment.
-However, avatars can include additional elements like hands for interaction or a complete body for immersion.
+An avatar is the user's visual representation inside the application.
+At its simplest, it can be just a camera that allows the user to look around and explore the virtual environment.
+More advanced avatars can include additional elements, such as hands for interaction or a full body to improve immersion.

-A very special avatar is the **local avatar**, which is the avatar controlled directly by the user.
-Non-local avatars, on the other hand, are controlled externally; they can represent the user during a replay or other users in a network setting.
+The **local avatar** is the avatar controlled directly by the user. **Non-local avatars** are controlled externally.
+They can represent the same user during a replay, or other users in a networked session.

-When integrating avatars, two main options are available:
+UltimateXR provides two main ways to add avatars to a scene:

-1. Using any of the built-in avatar prefabs provided by UltimateXR
+1. Use one of the built-in avatar prefabs provided by UltimateXR.
-2. Creating an avatar from scratch.
+2. Create an avatar from scratch.

+The following sections describe both options.

 Let's explore the two options in the next sections.